Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Methods

-The mutual information feature network approach is outlined as this method: \begin{itemize} \item Classify features as discrete or continuous; \item Compute mutual information between each pair of features based on detected data type; \item Thin edges according to a `backbone' method which selects the most statistically unexpected edge weights for each node; \item Generate charts for each feature pair based on data type; \item Generate a network graph of features and weighted edges, and charts for each pair of features to be displayed on edge selection.\end{itemize}
+The Sirius data processing chronology is outlined as follows: \begin{itemize} \item Classify features as discrete or continuous; \item Compute mutual information between each pair of features based on detected data type; \item Thin edges according to a `backbone' method which selects the most statistically unexpected edge weights for each node; \item Generate charts for each feature pair based on data type; \item Generate a network graph of features and weighted edges, and charts for each pair of features to be displayed on edge selection.\end{itemize}

-The open source implementation of this method, Sirius, performs data processing in Python using Pandas data structures, and renders a network visualization in-browser using a Django web application\citep{McKinney:2010:DSS}.